Mortaro/nullstack-wallet/README.md

 - Will we use a callback transaction?
 - Is there an alternative without a second cost for the callback transaction?
 - One contract per asset or one contract that takes an asset as params?
+- Will there be royalties?
+There is no compatibility between marketplaces